GitPit-ak/ansible-nginx/README.md

+# DevOps Project
-# DevOps Project with nginx and vagrant
+# Automated web server with nginx locally.

 Welcome to an another project So in this project we will launch two web server with one nginx server